chanzuckerberg/czid-workflows/workflows/long-read-mngs/README.md

 # CZ ID Long-Read mNGS workflow
 ​
 The CZ ID mNGS Nanopore pipeline was developed in collaboration with the bioinformatics team from Oxford Nanopore Technologies (ONT).
 ​
 The documentation presented here reflects the current CZ ID long-read-mngs pipeline status and processes, with descriptions of the parameters used.
 ​
 Further documentation on how to use the CZ ID long-read-mngs workflow can be found on the CZ ID help center -- including a [pipeline overview](https://chanzuckerberg.zendesk.com/hc/en-us/articles/13756558532884-CZ-ID-Pipeline-Overview) outlining the pipeline steps and details of the [initial validation](https://chanzuckerberg.zendesk.com/hc/en-us/articles/13895641006100-mNGS-Nanopore-Initial-Pipeline-Validation).
 ​
 ### Changelog
 ​
+**v0.7.3** -- Nov 30, 2023 -- Expand scope of when we generate coverage vizualizations
+​
+ - Enable coverage vizualizations to be generated for taxa that only have loose NT reads (i.e., taxa with no contigs but that have at least 1 NT read).

 **v0.7.3** -- May 19, 2023 -- Fix bug in reads to contigs step that caused it to fail for long contigs ​